Invited Speakers

 Dr Letizia Bresciani is Associate Professor in Human Nutrition at the University of Parma, Italy.
 Her research focuses on identification and characterization of phytochemicals, mainly (poly)phenols, in plant-based foods, and their human metabolism, bioavailability and bioactivity in vivo and in vitro, with a particular interest in inter-individual variability related to microbial catabolite production, in order to identify possible metabolic phenotypes (metabotypes).
 She acquired a large experience in liquid chromatography coupled with mass spectrometry, setting up standardized analytical methods to identify and quantify native plant phytochemicals, phytochemical and (poly)phenol human metabolites and microbial catabolites.
 Recently, she has started to work with mass spectrometry imaging to investigate in situ distribution of bioactive compounds in targeted organs and tissues.
 She has also experience in phytochemical dietary intake assessment, developing a new questionnaire to evaluate the daily intake of (poly)phenols, considering the in-season differences.

-Giulia Minechetti
+Giulia Menichetti

 David Vauzour